-- ▶ Banking Union is possible: to move towards banking union it will be necessary to approve the European Deposit Guarantee Scheme, to guarantee the deposits of Europeans, regardless of the local jurisdiction.
-Another necessary action will be the homogenization of national insolvency regimes.
-Cross-border operations should also be facilitated: it is surprising that the banking sector is one of the most fragmented, operating almost exclusively within each separate country. - The union of capital markets: We must move urgently to eliminate the barriers to capital mobility in Europe; not through a reduction in supervisory regulations but rather by betting on their Europeanization, facilitating the consolidation of the market while putting in place sufficient controls at the Community level.
-On the other hand, we must also Europeanize the definition of European markets in securitisation, insurance, investment funds, alternative funds, pensions and any other savings instrument. - ► The logic of the reform of the ECB: In order to be competitive with the other two powers in the race it will also be necessary to reform the mandate of the ECB so that price stability and economic and social cohesion are objectives awarded the same level of importance.
-The ECB must promote a growth strategy to generate employment and improve the quality of life of its citizens. - Strengthening our monetary sovereignty: Finally, the issuance of digital euros by the ECB would reinforce our monetary sovereignty which, together with the circulation of a Community debt, would represent an exponential increase in our ability to influence the world.
+- Banking Union is possible: to move towards banking union it will be necessary to approve the European Deposit Guarantee Scheme, guarantee the deposits of Europeans. regardless of the local jurisdiction.
+Another necessary action will be the homogenization of national insolvency reaimes.
+Cross-border operations should also be facilitated: it is surprising that the banking sector is one of the most fragmented, operating almost exclusively within each separate country. - ► The union of capital markets: We must move urgently to eliminate the barriers to capital mobility in Europe; not through a reduction in supervisory regulations but rather by betting on their Europeanization, facilitating the consolidation of the market while putting in place sufficient controls at the Community level.
+On the other hand, we must also Europeanize the definition of European markets in securitisation, insurance, investment funds, alternative funds, pensions and any other savings instrument. - Strengthening our monetary sovereignty: Finally, the issuance of digital euros by the ECB would reinforce our monetary sovereignty which, together with the circulation of a Community debt, would represent an exponential increase in our ability to influence the world.